 Dual Status Alien Tax Return

 Dual status aliens qualify for tax purposes as both a resident alien and a nonresident during the same year.
+Dual status aliens must write ‘Dual-Status Return’ on their tax forms.
 This typically occurs in the year of arrival or departure to the US.
+Dual status taxpayers must attach a dual status statement to their tax return.

-Dual status aliens file two forms: Form 1040, reporting worldwide income, and Form 1040-NR, reporting US source income only.
+Dual status taxpayers file two forms: Form 1040, reporting worldwide income, and Form 1040-NR, reporting US source income only.
+The implications of being both a resident and non-resident within the same tax year include unique filing rules and the necessity to correctly allocate income, expenses, credits, and deductions.

 Choosing Nonresident Alien Tax Status